+Now we give an information theoretical proof of the above conjecture following Casini and Huerta.
 Let us go back to the Minkowski space with the planar defect.
-Following the quantum information approach in~\cite{Casini:2006es}, we consider the quantum state associated with the defect degrees of freedom and employ Lorentz invariance, unitarity, and the strong subadditivity of defect localized EE.
-Instead of tuning the energy scale $\mu$, here we trigger the RG flow by tuning the system size $\ell$.
-Thus the $C$-theorem is equivalently stated as follows: $c(\ell)$ is a monotonically decreasing function under RG flows.
-As illustrated in FIG.~\ref{fig-c-theorem}, intervals $A'$ and $C'$ are on the light cone (the dashed lines) and intervals $B$ and $G$ lie on the time slice with their lengths $r$ and $\ell$ respectively.
+Following the quantum information approach in~\cite{Casini:2006es}, we consider the quantum state associated with the defect degrees of freedom~(\ref{densityM}) and employ Lorentz invariance, unitarity, causality and the strong subadditivity of defect localized EE.
+Instead of tuning the energy scale $\mu$, here we trigger the defect RG flow by tuning the system size $\ell$.
+Thus the defect $C$-theorem is equivalently stated as follow: $c(\ell)$ is a monotonically decreasing function under RG flows.
+As illustrated in figure~\ref{fig-c-theorem}, intervals $A'$ and $C'$ are on the light cone (the dashed lines) and intervals $B$ and $G$ lie on the time slice with their lengths $r$ and $\ell$ respectively.
+We emphasize that all the boosted intervals (or disks in appendix~\ref{appx-ctheorem}, and their intersections/unions) are located on the defect because we study the defect state after integrating out the bulk.
 The strong subadditivity of defect localized EE gives

-Using unitarity, we are able to identify the defect localized EE of $A$ and that of $A' \cup B$.
+Using unitarity, we are able to identify the defect localized EE of $A' \cup B$ and that of $A$.
 Using Lorentz invariance, we can further write the defect localized EE of $A$ as a function of its proper length.
 Thus we have

 Performing Taylor expansion of \eqref{eq-subadditivity} at $\ell$ with respect to $\epsilon = r - \ell$ to the second order, one gets

 which is actually what we want